zainezq/C-Programmes/README.md

 ### Project 4: Basic Calculator
 - **Description**: This Basic Calculator C program is a versatile utility that performs four fundamental arithmetic operations: addition, subtraction, multiplication, and division on two numbers.
 Users can input two numbers and choose the operation they want to perform, and the program returns the result.

+### Project 5: Meet And Greet
+- **Description**: A simple C program that asks the user for their name and then greets them.

 ## Getting Started